infiniflow/ragflow/api/http_api_reference.md

 - `chat_id`: (*Path parameter*)
   The ID of the associated chat assistant.
 - `"ids"`: (*Body Parameter*), `list[string]`
   The IDs of the sessions to delete.
-If not specified, all sessions associated with the specified chat assistant will be deleted.
+If it is not specified, all sessions associated with the specified chat assistant will be deleted.

 ### Response